TheRedDaemon/ucp_textResourceModifier/README.md

 It is detoured to a function that uses the index and the number in this index of the requested string to generate a key.
 If a string was registered for it, the custom string is returned, otherwise it falls back to the default handler.

-The API toe register strings expects UTF-8 and transforms it to the current encoding of the game.
+The API to register strings expects UTF-8 and transforms it to the current encoding of the game.

 ### Usage